Chart Color Schemes

 Belmont - Ascot - Redcliffe features high concentrations of group households and lone person households, with a fairly typical median household size

 Family households constitute 62.7% of all households, including 24.1% couples with children, 26.5% couples without children, and 10.0% single parent families.
 Non-family households comprise the remaining 37.3%, with lone person households at 31.5% and group households making up 5.8%.
-The median household size is 2.3 people, which matches the Greater Perth average.
+The median household size is 2.3 people, which aligns with the Greater Perth average.

 Frequently Asked Questions - Households